TasfiaZaima/Web-Technology-Course-Frontend-Project/README.md

 ## **Acknowledgments**

--Thanks to the instructor for providing the assignment guidelines.
+- Thanks to the instructor for providing the assignment guidelines.
--Special appreciation to Dunkin's official website for the design inspiration.
+- Special appreciation to Dunkin's official website for the design inspiration.